cloudaware/compliance-policies/ce/ca/aws/rds/instance-publicly-accessible-in-public-subnet/description.md

 2. Under the navigation panel, On RDS Dashboard, click `Databases`.
 3. Select the RDS instance that you want to examine.
 4. Click `Instance Name` from the dashboard, Under `Connectivity and Security`.
-5. On the `Security`, check if the `Publicly Accessible` flag status is set to `Yes`, follow the below-mentioned steps to check database subnet access.
+5. On the `Security`, check if the `Publicly Accessible` flag status is set to `Yes`.
+6. Follow the below-mentioned steps to check database subnet access:

     - In the `networking` section, click the subnet link available under `Subnets`.
     - The link will redirect you to the VPC Subnets page.
     - Select the subnet listed on the page and click the `Route Table` tab from the dashboard bottom panel.
-If the route table contains any entries with the destination `CIDR block set to 0.0.0.0/0` and with an `Internet Gateway` attached.
-    - The selected RDS database instance was provisioned inside a public subnet, therefore is not running within a logically isolated environment and can be accessible from the Internet.
+    - If the route table contains any entries with the destination CIDR block set to `0.0.0.0/0` and with an `Internet Gateway` attached, the selected RDS database instance was provisioned inside a public subnet, therefore is not running within a logically isolated environment and can be accessible from the Internet.

-6. Repeat steps no. 4 and 5 to determine the type (public or private) and subnet for other RDS database instances provisioned in the current region.
+7. Repeat steps no. 4 and 5 to determine the type (public or private) and subnet for other RDS database instances provisioned in the current region.
-7. Change the AWS region from the navigation bar and repeat the audit process for other regions.
+8. Change the AWS region from the navigation bar and repeat the audit process for other regions.

 ### From Command Line